apiaryio/api-blueprint-ast/Parse Result.md

 ---

 ## Parse Result Description
-Following is the descripton of Parse Result media types using the [MSON](https://github.com/apiaryio/mson) syntax.
+Following is the description of Parse Result media types using the [MSON](https://github.com/apiaryio/mson) syntax.

 ### Parse Result Object